by Rebecca Holland

 “This is because Cuban coffee is too expensive for the average Cuban to buy in Cuba,” she writes.
 “So they make do—Cubans always make do—reusing old coffee or grinding in some split peas if they have to get their fix.
 I, on the other hand, buy it for three bucks at Target.”

 While that insight didn’t make the coffee taste any better, it did make the fact that our hosts happily brewed it for us every morning much sweeter.
-In Cuba, much like in Italy, coffee is a hallmark of hospitality and a vehicle for socialization.
-I don’t know how many conversations I had in Rome over coffee, not because we needed the caffeine, but because it was an excuse to catch up, to get out of the office, or simply what you said when you wanted to visit with someone.
-“Let’s get a coffee.”
-In Cuba coffee was offered everywhere, and according to Conner Gorry, a long time Havana resident, it is meant for visiting and gossip, not necessarily for taste and waking up.
+In Cuba, coffee is a hallmark of hospitality and a vehicle for socialization.
+Coffee was offered everywhere I went, and according to Conner Gorry, a long time Havana resident, it is meant for visiting and gossip, not necessarily for taste and waking up.

 Near the end of our trip we reached Viñales, a picturesque settlement of rusty fields and lush green hills in the Piñar del Rio region, and there we found the coffee we’d been dreaming of.
 We visited a coffee plantation where a man named Payron walked us through the process of harvesting the Arabica beans by hand, then drying, pounding, and filtering them before serving the grounds like espresso, strong and concentrated, and with sugar or “honey bee,” as Payron said.